amannj/amannj.github.io/_posts/2021-05-10-sectoral-dynamics.md

 ---
 layout: post
-title: "New book chapter: 'Sectoral Dynamics'"
+title: "New book chapter: *New Perspectives on Structural Change: Causes and Consequences of Structural Change in the Global Economy*"
 date: 2021-05-10
 ---

-I am pleased to announce the publication of the book *'New Perspectives on Structural Change: Causes and Consequences of Structural Change in the Global Economy'.* (edited by Neil Foster-McGregor, Ludovico Alcorta, Adam Szirmai, and Bart Verspagen) to which Nobuya Haraguchi and I have contributed chapter *'12.
-Sectoral dynamics'*.
+I am pleased to announce the publication of the book *'New Perspectives on Structural Change: Causes and Consequences of Structural Change in the Global Economy'* (edited by Neil Foster-McGregor, Ludovico Alcorta, Adam Szirmai, and Bart Verspagen) to which Nobuya Haraguchi and I have contributed chapter 12: *'Sectoral Dynamics'*.

 Please follow the respective links to learn more about
 <a href="https://global.oup.com/academic/product/new-perspectives-on-structural-change-9780198850113?cc=at&lang=en&#" target="_blank">the book.</a>